henkvancann/nodlqa/Q-and-A.md

 : a type of hardware wallet to store, send and receive crypto currencies
 ##### Datadir
 : The data directory is the location where Bitcoin's data files are stored, including the wallet data file.
+##### Dojo
+: The nodl Dojo lets you pair your Samourai Wallet to your DOJO-running nodl and comes with premium support.
 ##### Esplora
 : Name of Blockstream's Tor V3 api to broadcast, it falls back to the users node if the api is unavailable.
 More info [here](https://github.com/Blockstream/esplora)
 ##### FN